UC Irvine Anteaters

-The UC Irvine Anteaters (referred to Anteaters) are the athletic teams fielded by the University of California, Irvine (UC Irvine).
+The UC Irvine Anteaters are the athletic teams fielded by the University of California, Irvine (UC Irvine).
 Its athletics programs participate in the NCAA's Division I, as members of the Big West Conference and the Mountain Pacific Sports Federation.
 For earlier years of the school's existence, the teams participated at the Division II level with great success as explained below.

 UC Irvine fields teams in men's baseball, men's and women's basketball, men's and women's cross country running, men's and women's golf, men's and women's soccer, men's and women's tennis, women's indoor track & field, men's and women's outdoor track & field, men's and women's volleyball, and men's and women's water polo.
 The Anteaters have won 28 national championships in nine different team sports.
 64 Anteaters have won individual national championships, and 53 Anteaters have competed in the Olympics.
+In the 2006-07 season, the Anteaters won the DI-AAA ADA All-Sports Trophy, the trophy for the best non-football university athletic program.
+They are one of four schools to ever win the award, along with Pepperdine, the University of Denver, and conference rival UC Santa Barbara.